Algorithmic study on liar's vertex-edge domination problem: Conclusion

 \section{Conclusion}

-In this paper, we have introduced the notion of liar's ve-domination motivated by some application.
+In this paper, we have introduced the notion of liar's ve-domination motivated by an application.
 Our study mainly focuses on algorithmic aspects of this problem.
-We have shown that \textsc{MinLVEDP} is solvable in polynomial time for trees but in general it is NP-complete.
+We have shown that \textsc{MinLVEDP} is solvable in linear time for trees but it is NP-complete for chordal graphs, bipartite graphs, and $p$-claw free graphs for $p\geq 4$.
 We have also shown that \textsc{MinLVEDP} can be approximated with approximation ratio $O(\ln \Delta(G))$, where $\Delta(G)$ is the maximum degree of the input graph.
 But \textsc{MinLVEDP} cannot be approximated within $\frac{1}{2}(\frac{1}{8}-\epsilon)\ln|V|$ for any $\epsilon >0$, unless $NP\subseteq DTIME(|V|^{O(\log(\log|V|)})$.
-It would be interesting to study the status of this problem in the subclass of chordal and bipartite graphs.
-Also, designing better approximation algorithms for some graph classes can be studied.
+Also, we have presented a $3(p-1)$-approximation algorithm for $p$-claw free graphs.
+Further, we have shown that the \textsc{MinLVEDP} is APX-complete for bounded degree graphs and $p$-claw free graphs for $p\geq 6$.
+It would be interesting to study the status of this problem in subclasses of chordal and bipartite graphs.
+Also, designing better approximation algorithms for other graph classes can be studied.